 CONTRA COSTA COUNTY

-Contra Costa County had no life science activity in the fourth quarter.
-With very minimal life science availabilities in the county and less drivers for company formation and growth, tenants often focus their search on the neighboring Alameda County.
+Contra Costa County had no Life Science activity in the fourth quarter.
+The region has minimal Life Science availabilities in the county and less drivers for company formation and growth.
+Prospective tenants will often look for space in neighboring counties.